txn2/p3y/README.md

 p3y is a small (3.5M Container) single binary reverse proxy written in go.
-It was developed for use in Kubernetes, to wrap services like Prometheus with simple BasicAuth and TSL encryption. p3y exposes its operational metrics on port 2112 by default and tracks number of requests, authentication failures and latency.
+It was developed for use in Kubernetes, to wrap services like Prometheus with simple BasicAuth and TLS encryption. p3y exposes its operational metrics on port 2112 by default and tracks number of requests, authentication failures and latency.

 ## Quick Docker Example